alevans99/nc-news/README.md

-# Northcoders News API
+# NC News API

+NC News is a social news aggregation, web content rating, and discussion website.

+NC News has articles which are divided into topics.
+Each article has user curated ratings and can be up or down voted using the API.
+Users can also add comments about an article, as well as submitting their own articles and creating new topics.

-A backend for a Reddit-like news service.
-The project provides an API to serve articles, comments, users and topics as well as updating votes and comments.
+The NC News API provides a backend for a Reddit-like news service.
+The API serves articles, comments, users and topics as well as updating votes and comments.

+## About the Project

+NC News is the combination of two projects created during my training as a Junior Full-Stack Developer.
+The projects were split into two separate sprints, firstly the backend for the app was created to provide a RESTful API to allow the website functionality.

+The second sprint added a frontend to the project using React.

+You can visit the frontend project here: [https://github.com/alevans99/nc-news-fe](https://github.com/alevans99/nc-news-fe)

+Visit a hosted version of the website here: [https://nc-news-ae.netlify.app](https://nc-news-ae.netlify.app)

 ## Setup